BeatriceOltean/learngit/README.md

 To complete this tutorial you need the following:

-- An active Azure account. <br/>You can create a free trial account in just a couple of minutes.
-For details, see [Azure Free Trial][lnk-free-trial].
+- An active Azure account.
+You can create an [Azure Free Trial][lnk-free-trial] account in just a couple of minutes.
 - [Azure CLI 0.10.4][lnk-CLI-install] or later.
 If you already have Azure CLI you can validate the current version at the command prompt with the following command:

     ```
     azure --version
     ```

 > [AZURE.NOTE] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](../resource-manager-deployment-model.md).
 The Azure CLI must be in Azure Resource Manager mode:
     ```
     azure config mode arm